microsoft/vsts-cordova-tasks/docs/extension-overview.md

-Visual Studio Online (VSO) and Team Foundation Services (TFS) 2015 can be used for building and testing Cordova apps in a Continuous Integration (CI) environment thanks to a new [cross-platform agent](http://go.microsoft.com/fwlink/?LinkID=533789) agent that supports OSX.
-This new agent enables you to use VSO or TFS to build projects targeting Android, iOS, or Windows created using [Tools for Apache Cordova](http://go.microsoft.com/fwlink/?LinkID=536496) or *any Cordova compliant CLI project like Ionic, PhoneGap (local), or the TACO CLI.* This extension contains a set of VSO "tasks" (or "build steps") that streamline setup when building Cordova based applications in a CI environment.
+Visual Studio Team Services (formerly Visual Studio Online) and Team Foundation Services (TFS) 2015 can be used for building and testing Cordova apps in a Continuous Integration (CI) environment thanks to a new [cross-platform agent](http://go.microsoft.com/fwlink/?LinkID=533789) agent that supports OSX.
+This new agent enables you to use Visual Studio Team Services (VSTS) or TFS to build projects targeting Android, iOS, or Windows created using [Tools for Apache Cordova](http://go.microsoft.com/fwlink/?LinkID=536496) or *any Cordova compliant CLI project like Ionic, PhoneGap (local), or the TACO CLI.* This extension contains a set of VSTS "tasks" (or "build steps") that streamline setup when building Cordova based applications in a CI environment.

 ## Highlights

-These tasks can be used with either VSO or TFS 2015 on-prem server (see below for installation details) and are intended to work with any Cordova based project not just Tools for Apache Cordova.
+These tasks can be used with either VSTS or TFS 2015 on-prem server (see below for installation details) and are intended to work with any Cordova based project not just Tools for Apache Cordova.
 The tasks:
 - Are designed to work with Cordova and Cordova-like toolsets like Ionic
 - Automatically acquire and cache the appropriate version of Cordova or related CLI (ex: Ionic) based on task settings or the contents of taco.json
 - Enable simplified signing, certificate management, and packaging particularly for iOS